Our everyday choices and habits reveal a lot about what is going on below the surface when it comes to our health and wellbeing.

 10. Spicy food

 In many cultures, spicy food is eaten during times of work stress.
 Spicy food is unique in that it can signify a few emotional cravings, due to capsaicin working to create a pain response and therefore a pain release.
 This can range from the release of anger to the release of stress, to even sexual feelings.
-In craving spicy food depression may also be present.

 If you’ve been craving a spicy dish lately, reflect on how you’ve been feeling to determine whether there has been any clear link.
 Interestingly, like other common cravings, spicy food goes hand in hand with one popular product – alcohol.

-Regardless of your craving, when you spend time analyzing your patterns, your habits, and recent events in your life, you may come to a clear realization of where you need to make change.
+Regardless of your craving, when you spend time analyzing your patterns, your habits, and recent events in your life, you may come to a clear realization of where you need to make a change.
 With positive choices, you will start to feel better and more in tune with yourself spiritually.